Sam E. Haddon

-Sam Ellis Haddon (born June 19, 1937) is an American attorney and jurist serving as an inactive senior United States district judge of the United States District Court for the District of Montana.
+Sam Ellis Haddon (June 19, 1937 – November 26, 2025) was an American attorney and jurist who served as a United States federal judge of the United States District Court for the District of Montana.
+He was an adjunct instructor at the University of Montana School of Law.

 Early life and education

-Haddon was born in West Monroe, Louisiana.
+Haddon was born in West Monroe, Louisiana, on June 19, 1937.
 He received a Bachelor of Science from Rice University in 1959 and a Juris Doctor from the University of Montana School of Law in 1965.

 Career

 Haddon was an Immigration Patrol Inspector, United States Border Patrol from 1959–1961.
 He was an Agent with the Federal Bureau of Narcotics from 1961–1962.